 Early detection and treatment is the key to preventing vision loss with Glaucoma.
 More than three million Americans have glaucoma, but only half are actually aware that this "silent thief" is slowly and without warning stealing away their vision, sometimes without any noticeable symptoms.
 Drs.
-Osmundson and In't Veld at Ophthalmology LTD specializes in the diagnosis and treatment of glaucoma.
+In't Veld and Dr. Dickes, at Ophthalmology LTD specializes in the diagnosis and treatment of glaucoma.

 Glaucoma is a disease of the optic nerve and is the leading cause of blindness in the United States, especially for older people.
 However, loss of sight from glaucoma is preventable if you receive treatment early enough.

 The optic nerve carries the images we see to the brain.
 It acts like an electric cable containing a huge number of wires.
 Glaucoma can damage nerve fibers, causing blind spots to develop.
 Often people don’t notice these blind areas until much optic damage has already occurred.
 If the entire nerve is destroyed, blindness results.
 Early detection and treatment by your ophthalmologist are the keys to preventing optic nerve damage and blindness.

 What causes glaucoma?

 Clear liquid, called the aqueous humor, flows in and out of the eye.
 This liquid is not part of the tears on the outer surface of the eye.
 You can think of the flow of the aqueous fluid as a sink with the faucet turned on all the time.

 If the drainpipe gets clogged, water collects in the sink and pressure builds up.
 If the drainage area of the eye—called the drainage angle—is blocked, the fluid pressure within the inner eye may increase, which can damage the optic nerve.

 Chronic Open-angle glaucoma: This is the most common glaucoma.
 It occurs as a result of aging.
 The “drainpipe” or drainage angle of the eye becomes less efficient with time.